 Potholes Coulee lies north of the climbing site Frenchman Coulee.
 It harbors Dusty Lake and Ancient Lakes in the Quincy (Lakes) Wildlife Area.
-Moreover, the place offers various hiking and backpacking options.
+Meanwhile, the place offers hiking and backpacking options near the Columbia River.

 See more trip photos here.